 - 1. Align the screw holes on the heat sink with the screw holes on the system board. - 2.
-In sequential order (as indicated on the heat sink), tighten the seven captive screws that secure the heat sink to the system board.

-- 1. Install the base cover. - 2.
+In sequential order (as indicated on the heat sink), tighten the four screws (M2x5.35) that secure the heat sink to the system board. - 1.
+Install the base cover. - 2.
 Follow the procedure in After working inside your computer.